liuerhei/DeepLearn-Frame/README.md

 Now have a new question, when training 10 images, the softmax output are all 0.1.
 This need to fix.                                      --2017-08-18

 Now the fc2d Backward has a problem, and add the filter backward workspace update.
 Up to now, the data workspace don't need add.         --2017-08-21

+Use cublasSgemm to compute the fully connection layer.
+Bue there is a problem that when weights is setted 0.01, the result was wrong.    --2017-09-07